-The first two parts of \cref{cor:ore} also were determined as special cases of Theorems 1.6 and 1.7 of \cite{ChakrabortiChen}.
-The fourth part is closely related to a corollary of a theorem of F{\"u}redi, Kostochka, and Luo \cite{FKL19} on the maximum number of $t$-cliques in graphs of minimum degree at least $d > \ell$ which do not have the property that every linear forest on $\ell$ edges is contained in a Hamiltonian cycle.
+Parts (a) and (b) of \cref{cor:ore} also were special cases of Theorems 1.6 and 1.7 of Chakraborti and Chen \cite{ChakrabortiChen}.
+Part (d) is closely related to a corollary of a theorem of F{\"u}redi, Kostochka, and Luo \cite{FKL19} on the maximum number of $t$-cliques in graphs of minimum degree at least $d > \ell$ which do not have the property that every linear forest on $\ell$ edges is contained in a Hamiltonian cycle.